 Course Master Owner: Courses are owned by the Maricopa Community Colleges/Estrella Mountain Community College.
 Course masters developers are compensated by the owner for creation, major updates, or course redesigns.
 Any EMCC instructor can request to be added as an observer to a course master through the CTL.

 Division Chairs: Any changes to course masters are ultimately the responsibility of the division chair from which the discipline of the course is housed.
 All major updates or course redesigns need the approval of the division chair.
 Division chairs have teacher-level access to the course master through the CTL.
-A new course master proposal may be initiated by the division chair (with approval from relevant dean or VP).
+A new course master proposal may be initiated by the division chair (with approval from the supervisory dean).